rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 sudo apt-get install -y kubectl
 ```

-Then let's see if we can have it with one go.
+Then let's see if we can do it in one go.

 ```
 k3sup app install kubernetes-dashboard